 There are many types of Dentofacial Orthopedics appliances to manipulate the bone structure at different ages and conditions.
 The basic example of an appliance is dental headgear.
 After this phase, patients are required to have braces or Invisalign for another year to correct the alignment of teeth.

-The results of this speciality treatment is a fuller, more beautiful smile, a pleasing facial profile and healthy temporomandibular joints (jaw joints).
+The results of this specialty treatment are a fuller, more beautiful smile, a pleasing facial profile, and healthy temporomandibular joints (jaw joints).

 Schedule your appointment for a professional and thorough diagnosis.